Net::Whois - WHOIS Scraper checks domain data and registration status

 facebook.com

-A-Parser supports flexible result formatting thanks to the built-in templating engine Template Toolkit, which allows it to output results in arbitrary form, as well as in structured formats, such as CSV or JSON
+A-Parser supports flexible result formatting thanks to the built-in template engine Template Toolkit, which allows it to output results in an arbitrary form, as well as in structured formats like CSV or JSON

 Result format: